Enrolments for this year have closed.

 About this subject

-- Describe soil characteristics that underpin and inform management strategies.
+- Explain how soil characteristics underpin and inform management strategies.

-- Evaluate and interpret the impact of production activities on soil characteristics.
+- Evaluate the impact of agricultural production activities on soil characteristics.

-- Develop and compose strategies that maintain and improve soil form and function in different ecological landscapes.
+- Develop strategies that maintain and improve soil form and function in different ecological landscapes.

-- Reflect on and communicate uptake and adoption of sustainable soil management strategies in practice.
+- Evaluate uptake and adoption of sustainable soil management strategies and practices.

 - What is soil?